nsobczak/Lyssa-s-Odyssey/README.md

 4- introduce Fylgja, che comes out from her head, show how to move her and tell to use her to protect lyssa's from projectile 5- explain that projectiles are reflected and that lyssa can use that to kill foes

+Do a tuto cheat sheet accessible from pause menu and main menu.

 ## menu idea
 - main menu and lyssa next to butons (on right ?)